-Initiative 2(e): Strengthen relationships with Libraries, Center of Digital Humanities, and other existing and emerging organizations to enrich the University's resource pool to support faculty needs in research, scholarship, and creative works.
+Initiative 2(e): Strengthen relationships with Libraries and other existing and emerging organizations to enrich the University's resource pool to support faculty needs in research, scholarship, and creative works.

 Action Plans: Provide funding and programmatic support.

 Indicators: Note tangible results from investments.